happycog/brilliantretail/README.txt

 * Fixed customer_order tag to include tax, shipping and discounts in total tag
 * Fixed customer orders in admin include tax, shipping and discounts in total tag
 * Fixed dashboard recent order totals to include include tax, shipping and discounts
-* Fixed dashboard sales report when order totals are equal to zero
+* Fixed dashboard sales report when order totals are equal to zero.
+* Fixed issue with product category sorting being reset after saving product edits [#0000109]
 * Fixed issue with attr:code tags when value was not present in EE 2.2 [#0000071]
 * Fixed base path issue with BrilliantRetail FieldType.
 Now uses config->item() value
 * Fixed bug in show_js parameter for checkout_form and customer_profile tags